Ovulating on mikveh day

 18 June, 2017

-Typically, a woman's fertile window extends for twenty-four hours past ovulation.
+Typically, a woman’s fertile window extends for twenty-four hours past ovulation.
 Based on what you write, it still should be possible for you to conceive.
-However, you may wish to consult a fertility specialist at this stage to evaluate your situation.
+However, you may wish to consult a fertility specialist at this stage to evaluate this and other potentially relevant factors.

-On a halachic level, it is important to remember that the hefsek taharah and bedikot need not be entirely clear.
+On a halachic level, the hefsek taharah and bedikot need not be entirely clear.
 Light brown (lighter than coffee with milk), with no hint of a reddish tint, is an acceptable color.
-Questionable bedikot or stains are best brought for evaluation rather than assumed to push off the clean days.
-Please see our article "Halachic Infertility" for more information and please get back to us with any further questions.
+Questionable bedikot or stains (such as darker browns, or browns that might be reddish) are best brought for evaluation rather than assumed to push off the clean days.
+Please see our article “Ovulating Before Immersion” for more information, and please get back to us with any further questions.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.